 The best thing you can do for a cat with cancer is to provide a healthy, balanced diet filled with necessary nutrients.
 To maintain a healthy appetite, provide your feline friend with a variety of foods.
 You may also consider nutritional supplements, like those provided by Canna-Pet.
 It’s also a good idea to keep a diary recording your cat’s diet, appetite, behavior, and abnormalities.

-If your cat is experiencing pain from cancer or from treatments, your doctor may prescribe analgesic painkillers or anti-inflammatories.
+If your cat is experiencing pain from cancer or from treatments, your doctor may prescribe analgesic painkillers or anti-inflammatory drugs.
 If your cat exhibits a low white blood cell count or develops an infection, consult your doctor for the use of antibiotics.

 Preventing Cancer in Cats